KmanOz/Sonoff-HomeAssistant/README.md

 ```
 Assuming you make no changes to the topic in the code provided, you should be able to test the switch and be happy that you now have control using Home Assistant.

-If you've installed Version 1.0t, you can also setup sensors in HomeAssistant to display both Temperature & Humidity.
+If you've installed the version that reports temperature, you can also setup sensors in HomeAssistant to display both Temperature & Humidity.
 Modify your configuration.yaml and add the following.

 ```bash
 - platform: mqtt